danskernesdigitalebibliotek/ddb-material-list/infrastructure/provisioning/cluster-setup/README.md

 # Kubernetes final configuration
-The cluster setup assumes you've either installed helm in the cluster, or are using Tillerless (https://github.com/rimusz/helm-tiller).
+The cluster setup assumes you've either installed helm in the cluster, or are using [Tillerless](https://github.com/rimusz/helm-tiller).

 Also your local kubectl must be configured with a valid context for the project.